Quansight-Labs/free-threaded-compatibility/docs/index.md

     If your dependencies advertise free-threaded support, good news!
-If you do not use the `threading` module and do not plan to, then you're done and you can feel safe declaring support for running your project on the free-threaded build.
+If you do not use the `threading` module and do not plan to, then you're done and you can safely declare support for running your project on the free-threaded build.

     If you would like to use the `threading` module to improve the performance of